catseye/NaNoGenLab/infinite-grammar/README.md

 Observations
 ------------

+The source file can be loaded into Hugs like so, and then interactively played with.

+    $ hugs infinite-grammar.hs

-Well, first I did this with trees that didn't resemble a grammar much as a warmup
+Well, first I did this with trees that didn't resemble a grammar much as a warmup.
+I don't know why I called the infinite-tree-generating function `traps`, but I did.

     Main> takeTree 3 (traps "hi")
     ["hi","hia","hiaa","hiaaa","bhiaa","bhia","bhiaa","bbhia","bhi","bhia","bhiaa","bbhia","bbhi","bbhia","bbbhi"]

-Then I defined a simple grammar of boxes and rabbit and a simple infinite structure of boxes (but no rabbits):
+Then I defined a simple grammar of boxes and rabbit and a simple infinite structure of boxes (but no rabbits) called `lots1`.
+The `takeContents` function gets a finite part of it, and `sentencify` turns the list of words into a single string which is a sensible sentence:

-    Main> flatten $ takeContents 5 lots1 ++ ["something"]
+    Main> sentencify $ takeContents 5 lots1
-    " a box containing a box containing something"
+    "There was a box containing a box containing something."

-And then a single box containing an unending series of rabbits:
+And then a single box containing an unending series of rabbits, `lots2`.

-    Main> flatten $ takeContents 13 lots2
+    Main> sentencify $ takeContents 13 lots2
-    " a box containing a rabbit and a rabbit and a rabbit and a rabbit and a rabbit and a rabbit and a rabbit and a rabbit and a rabbit and a rabbit and and"
+    "There was a box containing a rabbit and a rabbit and a rabbit and a rabbit and a rabbit and a rabbit and a rabbit and a rabbit and a rabbit and a rabbit and something and some stuff."

-Next step will be for there to be "occasionally" (i.e. in each 2nd level) a rabbit.

-Really, `takeContents` should add `something` or whatever itself when _n_ reaches 0, too.
+Now how about a box containing both rabbits _and_ boxes?
+Why not?

+    Main> sentencify $ takeContents 13 lots3
+    "There was a box containing a rabbit and a box containing a rabbit and a box containing a rabbit and a box containing a rabbit and something."

+You can't really tell they're nested, but that's English for you.
+What if we define the contents of the box in the other order?
+Will we ever see the rabbits, or will we recurse infinitely down the boxes on the left-hand side?
+Well,

+    Main> sentencify $ takeContents 7 lots4
+    "There was a box containing a box containing a box containing something and some stuff and a rabbit and a rabbit."

+OK, last example: mutual recursion.
+Boxes 'A' contain a rabbit and a box 'B', and boxes 'B' contain just a box 'A'.

+    Main> sentencify $ takeContents 12 lots5
+    "There was a box containing a rabbit and a box containing a box containing a rabbit and a box containing a box containing some stuff."